rberenguel/nt/README.md

 * Five colours available: yellow, red, green, blue, white.
 To switch colours press `Ctrl+first letter of the colour` while editing.
 * Font size can be changed by pressing `Ctrl+.` (increase by 8%) and `Ctrl+,` (decrease by 8%).

+#### Replacements
+* These are weird and for something I wanted.
+You may never want to use them
+* Starts with `# Replacements`.
+* Properties define data sources (e.g., `- config/replacements.md`).
+Keys are passed to `replacementsFromMarkdown`.
+Assumes only one replacement block is used.

 ## Setup / Installation

 1. Clone or download this repository.